Images from "Confessions of an English Opium Addict." I am still affected by the images from this old book.

 If you do that, your endorphin system which creates and regulates a substance identical to morphine will be stimulated, and your pain will simply go away or fade out.
 If the pain goes away, but comes back, feel the pain again.
 Just repeat the process.
-Eventually, if you use this technique, the body will program itself to not feel the pain any longer.
+Eventually, if you use the technique of feeling the pain, the body will program itself to not feel the pain any longer.

 Imagine you are alive before opiates were even discovered.
 That might help you to accept the pain, which causes the pain to simply fade out.